kasparmartens/website/content/post/NP.md

 Let's start by exploring the behaviour of NPs as a prior over functions, i.e. in the setting where we haven’t observed any data and haven’t yet trained the model.
 Having initialised the weights (here I initialised them independently from a standard normal), we can sample $z \sim \mathcal{N}(0, I)$ and generate from the (prior) predictive distribution over a grid of $x^{\ast}$ values to plot the functions.

 As opposed to GPs which have interpretable kernel hyperparameters, the NP prior is much less explicit.
 There are various architectural choices involved (such as how many hidden layers to use, what activation functions to use etc) which all implicitly affect our prior distribution over the function space.
-You can see the specific architectural choices behind my experiments in [github.com/kasparmartens/NeuralProcesses](https://github.com/kasparmartens/NeuralProcesses).

 For example, when using sigmoid activations and varying the dimensionality of $z$ in $\\{1, 2, 4, 8\\}$, typical draws from the (randomly initialised) NP prior may look as follows: